jemin555/DOTWEB3.0Apps/README.md

 and  so ---on  upto  1000 projects.

-SIT  field  follows  MobileApps  in year  2018.
+SIT  field  follows  WALLETAPPS  in  this    Current  year.